GuyTuval/deep-inspect/README.md

 As Deep Inspect started as a helper library for my current job (refer to the `Factory` example), it hasn't reached its full potential.

-You are more than welcome to create PRs and I will review them in my free time.
+You are more than welcome to create PRs and I will review them on my free time.

 Links
 -----